Devashree21/Energy-Efficiency/README.md

-# Energy-Efficiency
+# energy-efficiency-prediction-machine-learning
-Source:
+machine learning model for Heating & Cooling Load Prediction for Building Energy Efficiency

+**Here is a short FAQ about this repository**

+**1) What is this repository about?**

+This repository is contains a Machine Learning model for Heating & Cooling Load Prediction for Building Energy Efficiency.

+It includes the jupyter notebook (.ipynb), .csv file and a readme.

+**2) Which dataset has been used and where to find it?**

 The dataset was created by Angeliki Xifara (angxifara '@' gmail.com, Civil/Structural Engineer) and was processed by Athanasios Tsanas (tsanasthanasis '@' gmail.com, Oxford Centre for Industrial and Applied Mathematics, University of Oxford, UK).

-Attribute Information:

-The dataset contains eight attributes (or features, denoted by X1...X8) and two responses (or outcomes, denoted by y1 and y2).
-The aim is to use the eight features to predict each of the two responses.

-Specifically:

-X1 Relative Compactness, X2 Surface Area, X3 Wall Area, X4 Roof Area, X5 Overall Height, X6 Orientation, X7 Glazing Area, X8 Glazing Area Distribution,

-y1 Heating Load,y2 Cooling Load
+Dataset available at https://archive.ics.uci.edu/ml/datasets/energy+efficiency

+**3) What does the dataset contain?**

+This dataset contains 768 entries and 10 attributes related to Building Energy Efficiency.

+**4) Which tool and which libraries have been used in this project?**

+This project has been entirely completed in Jupyter IDE with Python 3.8.5 and the model has been trained using scikit-learn framework.

+Libraries used: Pandas, NumPy, Matplotlib and Seaborn